TorlockC/simple-selenium-node.js/README.md

 # Simple Selenium Node.js

 This repository consists of a simple Node.js environment for running browser automation tasks/tests using the Selenium WebDriver.
-The aim is provide a quick solution to get you up and running along with a collection of functions that perform common tasks which you can implement and alter as per your own requirements.
+The aim is provide a quick solution to get you up and running along with a collection of functions that perform common tasks which you can implement and/or alter as per your own requirements.

 **In order to run the project you first need to:**